 Lake Norman has an abundance of historical sites and landmarks one can visit and learn about.
 Whether you're a long-time resident or planning a trip, we've put together our first historical drive checklist that will guide you to the popular historical sites the area has to offer.
-So buckle up, and hand the phone over to your copilot and lets hit the road!
+So buckle up, hand the phone over to your copilot, and lets hit the road!

 (Estimated length of trip: 2 hours)

 1. Start at the Lake Norman Visitor Center

 The best start and end point is our visitor center located at 19900 West Catawba Avenue in Cornelius.
 We're open Monday-Friday 9am-5pm so we encourage you to stop in and say hello before you start your mini trip.
 We'll supply with you brochures of other popular attractions and even menus for local restaurants.